1 Processes for developing guidance in the HealthTech programme

 1.3.4

 Company evidence submissions are not made for HealthTech programme assessments.
-Instead, companies can be asked to provide responses to requests for information from NICE.
-Requests for information may be made as needed throughout the guidance development process.
+Instead, companies can be asked to provide responses to requests for information and evidence requests.
+Requests for information may be made as needed throughout the guidance development process but are typically made during the scoping phase.
+Evidence requests are made after the scope publishes.

 1.3.5

-Unpublished evidence can be provided with a request for information.
+Unpublished evidence can be provided with a returned request for information or evidence request.
 See section 1.1.4 for information on how to provide confidential information to NICE.

 1.3.6

-A completed checklist of confidential information must be provided with a returned request for information.
+A completed checklist of confidential information must be provided with a returned request for information or evidence request.

 1.3.7

-Economic models can be submitted as part of the response to a request for information.
+Economic models can be submitted as part of the response to an evidence request.
 But economic models may not be considered in the assessment period if they are not fully executable and using standard software, that is, Excel, DATA/Treeage, R or WinBUGs.
 When the company submits a fully executable electronic copy of the model, it must give NICE full access to the programming code and provide instructions on how to run the model.

 1.3.8

-A technology or procedure will not be withdrawn from a scope or guidance because a response to a request for information has not been received.
+A technology or procedure will not be withdrawn from a scope or guidance because a response to a request for information or evidence request has not been received.
 But not providing information needed by NICE may affect the assessment of a technology or procedure and consequently the recommendation.

 Information provided by non-company stakeholders or other organisations